-Miss Clarke (Learning Mentor) is our Mental Health Champion and ROAR champion and works closely with pupils, parents and staff to offer advice and support.
+Mrs Gordon and Mrs White are our Mental Health Champions and ROAR champion and works closely with pupils, parents and staff to offer advice and support.

 SUPPORTING CHILDREN WITH MEDICAL NEEDS

 At Lister Infant School we recognise that children and young people at school with medical conditions should be supported effectively so that they have full access to education, including school trips and Physical Education.
 Some children and young people with medical conditions may have a disability and where this is the case the school will comply with its duties under the Equality Act 2010.
 Some may also have SEN and may have an Education Health and Care Plan (EHCP).
 If so, the SEND Code of Practice (January 2015) is followed.
 Please see our 'Supporting Medical Conditions in School' Policy which is on our website www.listerinfants.org.uk.